 Prebiotics are fiber, but not all fiber is a prebiotic

 Although all prebiotics are fiber, not all fiber is a prebiotic.
 The fiber must be fermented by the intestinal microflora and stimulate the growth and/or activity of intestinal bacteria to be considered a prebiotic.
 In certain plants, there are fibers which the body cannot digest.
 Fiber can be separated into insoluble and soluble types.
-Insoluble fiber is not fermented or broken down by bacteria.
+Insoluble fiber promotes the movement of material through your digestive system and increases stool bulk.
 It does help make elimination easier, but what you really want is more soluble fiber as this is broken down and fermented by colon bacteria.
 These soluble fibers are digested by our bacteria, which then increases this mighty army of good bacteria inside of us.
 These fibers are essentially food for our bacteria and are beneficial in even more ways.
 They can lower cholesterol and blood pressure, decrease insulin resistance, help us lose weight, and they are also very effective in treating people with Irritable Bowel Syndrome as well as many other kinds of gut disorders.
 These fibers are powerful medicine with virtually no calories; but these fibers strengthen and feed the trillions of microflora inside of us.